-Table 8.4.3 shows the Report on Infrastructure Assets as at 30 June 2018 in accordance with the Code of Accounting Practice and Financial Reporting.
-It shows the estimates to bring the stormwater drainage assets to a satisfactory standard as described in section 5.3.5
+This table shows the Report on Infrastructure Assets as at 30 June 2019 in accordance with the Code of Accounting Practice and financial reporting.
+It shows the estimates to bring the road assets to a satisfactory standard as described in the 'Estimate of Cost to bring asset to satisfactory condition' section of this report.